yngveh/tmpl/README.md

-# General template command using go templates
+# Simple template command using go templates

 ## Build and install
     make